PalmChalan/IBM-Data-Engineer-Project/README.md

 **Expected Output:**

-1. A new file `out.csv` will be created.
+1. A new file `out.csv` will be created inside data folder.
 2. A SQLite database `Banks.db` will be updated.
-3. Progress will be logged to `project/log/code_log.txt`.
+3. Progress will be logged to `/log/code_log.txt`.

 ## 📝 Logging
 The pipeline implements an auditing mechanism.
 Example log output: